Nothhelm: Archbishop

 Named to the see of Canterbury in 735, Nothhelm was consecrated the same year.
 Pope Gregory III sent him a pallium in 736.
 He may have been appointed by Æthelbald, King of Mercia, whose councilor he was.
 Whether or not he owed his appointment to Æthelbald, Nothhelm was one of a number of Mercians who became Archbishop of Canterbury during the 730s and 740s, during a time of expanding Mercian influence.
 He held a synod in 736 or 737, which drew nine bishops; the meeting adjudicated a dispute over the ownership of a monastery located at Withington.
-A significant feature of this synod was the fact that no king attended, but yet the synod still rendered judgement in the ownership even without secular oversight, which was more usual.
+A significant feature of this synod was that no king attended, but yet the synod still rendered judgement in the ownership even without secular oversight, which was more usual.

 Nothhelm oversaw the reorganisation of the Mercian dioceses which took place in 737.
 The archbishop consecrated Witta as Bishop of Lichfield and Totta as Bishop of Leicester.
 The diocese of Leicester was firmly established by this action, although earlier attempts had been made to establish a bishopric there.
 In 738, Nothhelm was a witness on the charter of Eadberht I, the King of Kent.

 Bede addressed his work In regum librum XXX quaestiones to Nothhelm, who had asked the thirty questions on the biblical book of Kings that Bede answered.
 Bede's work De VIII Quaestionibus may have been written for Nothhelm.
 While he was archbishop, Boniface wrote to him, requesting a copy of the Libellus responsionum of Pope Gregory I for use in Boniface's missionary efforts.
 Boniface also asked for information on when the Gregorian mission to England arrived in England.
 This text of the Libellus responsionum has been the subject of some controversy, with the historian Suso Brechter arguing that the text was a forgery created by Nothhelm and a Roman archdeacon.
 The historian Paul Meyvaert has refuted this view, and most historians incline towards the belief that the text is genuine, although it is not considered conclusively proven.